-The purpose of the qualification specification is to provide the centre with information about the units which make up this qualification, the quality assurance requirements and assessment methods associated with the qualification, and the qualification structure
+The purpose of the qualification specification is to provide the user with information about the units which make up this qualification, the qualification structure, assessment methods and quality assurance requirements associated with the qualification.

-The qualification reference number is 601/8136/9 The operational start date is 1st December 2015 CIH scheme code: 4H09
+The qualification reference number is 601/8136/9 The operational start date is 1 December 2015 The registration end date is 1 December 2025 The certificate end date is 1 December 2028 CIH scheme code: 4H09

-Contact us:
+Contact us

-For any queries relating to the qualification specification e-mail accreditation@cih.org
+For any queries relating to the qualification specification e-mail awarding.organisation@cih.org.